-The Royal Free radiotherapy department currently has two truebeam linear accelerators, as well as an orthovoltage unit for the treatment of skin cancers, we also provide intra-operative radiotherapy.
-We deliver a wide range of radiotherapy techniques including IMRT, VMAT, IGRT, SBRT, RPM gating and SDX gating.
+The Royal Free radiotherapy department currently has two TrueBeam linear accelerators, as well as a superficial and orthovoltage unit for the treatment of skin cancers.
+We deliver a wide range of radiotherapy techniques including IMRT, VMAT, IGRT, SABR, RPM gating and SDX gating.

 These advanced techniques allow us to target tumours with more accurate doses of radiation than ever before.
 Greater accuracy means that fewer healthy cells are damaged, which in turn means that stronger doses can be given and side effects from treatment can be reduced.

-Our multidisciplinary team of highly skilled oncologists, physicists, engineers, therapeutic radiographers and nurses work closely together to provide our patients with the best care possible.
+Our multidisciplinary team of highly skilled clinical oncologists, physicists, engineers, therapeutic radiographers, planning radiographers and radiotherapy review specialists work closely together to provide our patients with the best care possible.

-These medical consultants prescribe radiotherapy treatment, as well as take the leading role in its planning and approval.
-They co-ordinate and oversee patient treatment and liaise with the following team members.
+Clinical oncologists prescribe radiotherapy treatment, as well as take the leading role in its planning and approval.
+They are responsible for the overall care of patients undergoing radiotherapy and work with the following members of the team:

 Therapeutic radiographers are allied health professionals who have undergone specific training to enable them to deliver radiotherapy to patients undergoing treatment for cancer.
 It is a legal requirement for radiographers to be registered with the Health and Care Professions Council in order to practice in the United Kingdom.

 Therapeutic radiographers play a large role in managing patient’s treatment pathways, providing knowledge and support for patients whilst delivering radiotherapy treatment.
 Duties vary from performing planning CT scans, delivering information sessions, inputting plans ready for treatment and delivering treatment itself.